APLDNews Brief

 Applied Digital Spins Off Cloud Business to ChronoScale, Keeps $16 Billion in AI Leases

-Applied Digital Corporation (APLD) reported Q3 revenue of $126.6mn, up 139% YoY, while advancing a spin-off that will split the company in two.
+Applied Digital Corporation (APLD) reported Q3 revenue of $126.6mn, up 139% YoY.
+At the same time, the company is preparing a spin-off that will split it in two.

 What Actually Happened

 Applied Digital is carving out its GPU cloud business and merging it with EKSO Bionics Holdings to create ChronoScale Corporation.
-The new entity will handle accelerated compute workloads, the volatile, capital-hungry side of AI infrastructure.
+ChronoScale will handle accelerated compute workloads — the volatile, capital-hungry side of AI infrastructure.
 What stays behind at APLD: the data center campuses and roughly $16bn in contracted lease payments over 15 years, mostly from CoreWeave.

-This is a deliberate pivot from "we do everything AI" to "we are your AI landlord."
-The company also restructured its CoreWeave leases through a special-purpose vehicle carrying an investment-grade A3 rating, which is the real financial engineering here.
-That credit upgrade backstops a $2.15bn senior secured note offering at 6.750% due 2031, funding the 200 MW Polaris Forge 2 campus in North Dakota.
-In plain terms: APLD is borrowing at rates its own balance sheet probably couldn't support alone, by wrapping its biggest tenant's creditworthiness around the debt.
+The message to investors is blunt: APLD no longer wants to be "the everything AI company."
+It wants to be an AI landlord.
+The company also restructured its CoreWeave leases through a special-purpose vehicle carrying an investment-grade A3 rating.
+That credit upgrade is the real financial engineering here.
+It backstops a $2.15bn senior secured note offering at 6.750% due 2031, funding the 200 MW Polaris Forge 2 campus in North Dakota.
+Translation: APLD is borrowing at rates its own balance sheet probably couldn't support alone, by wrapping its biggest tenant's creditworthiness around the debt.

 The Catch

-The revenue beat looks huge, but look closer.
+The revenue beat looks huge.
+Look closer.
 GAAP net loss was $100.9mn, or negative $0.36 per share, missing estimates by more than double.
 Of that $71mn HPC segment, $18.9mn came from tenant fit-out services and $8.1mn from power pass-through.
 Strip those out and the recurring base rent was $44.1mn.
-That's a meaningful distinction when you're valuing this as a data center REIT.
+That distinction matters when you're valuing this as a data center REIT.

 The bigger risk: concentration.
 The $16bn lease book depends heavily on CoreWeave.
-If CoreWeave hits turbulence, APLD's entire thesis as a safe infrastructure landlord unravels.
+If CoreWeave hits turbulence, APLD's entire thesis as a safe infrastructure landlord falls apart.
 Debt-to-equity sits at roughly 1.7x with $2.7bn in debt against $1.58bn equity.
 That ratio works if leases hold.
 It doesn't if they don't.

 Bottom Line

-Post spin-off, APLD becomes a simpler story: long-duration AI data center leases, investment-grade tenant credit backing, and a construction pipeline that should push capacity well past 400 MW by 2027.
-The stock is up about 25% since the ChronoScale announcement, which prices in some of this clarity.
-The question now is whether the market values APLD like a growth tech stock or a leveraged infrastructure play.
-Those are very different multiples.
+Post spin-off, APLD becomes a simpler story: long-duration AI data center leases, investment-grade tenant credit backing, and a construction pipeline that should push capacity past 400 MW by 2027.
+The stock is up about 25% since the ChronoScale announcement.
+Some of that clarity is already priced in.
+The question now: does the market value APLD like a growth tech stock or a leveraged infrastructure play?
+Those carry very different multiples.

-Watch the debt-to-equity ratio after ChronoScale closes and whether base rent (not total HPC revenue) keeps scaling with new megawatts coming online.
+The two numbers to track from here: debt-to-equity after ChronoScale closes, and whether base rent — not total HPC revenue — keeps scaling with new megawatts coming online.

 For a full breakdown of Applied Digital's financials and valuation, generate a free Basis Report on APLD.